airslice/czml-writer-wiki/CZML/Fan.md

 # Fan

-A fan.
-A fan starts at a point or apex and extends in a specified list of directions from the apex.
+A fan, which starts at a point or apex and extends in a specified list of directions from the apex.
 Each pair of directions forms a face of the fan extending to the specified radius.

 _Note: This type is an extension and may not be implemented by all CZML clients._